Fully local Reshetikhin-Turaev theories: Main result: bosonic case

 under which the map $s_U$ becomes the generator. \end{remark}

-\begin{remark}[Universality] Without the uniqueness requirement in~(vii), we could forgo the relation $U^{\otimes 6} \equiv \vect^\otimes$ in $\mrE\fus$ and opt for an extension of $W$ by $\bZ$ instead of $\bZ/6$.
-The undesirable consequence is to create many instances of each $1/2/3$-truncated RT theory, differing only by powers of $U ^{\otimes 6}$ on the value of a point.
+\begin{remark}[Universality] Without the uniqueness requirement in~(viii), we could forgo the relation $U^{\otimes 6} \equiv \vect^\otimes$ in $\mrE\fus$ and opt for an extension of $W$ by $\bZ$ instead of $\bZ/6$.
+The undesirable consequence is to create many instances of each $1/2/3$-truncated RT theory, differing only by powers of the phantom object~$U ^{\otimes 6}$ on the value of a point.
 Our construction instead ensures that distinct TQFTs are already distinguishable on their $1/2/3$ portion. \end{remark}

-\begin{remark}[Decomposition into simples] Define a \emph{simple object} $X\in \mrE \fus$ by the condition $\cT_X(S^2) =\vect$ (triviality of the second center).
+\begin{remark}[Decomposition into simples] A \emph{simple object} $X\in \mrE \fus$ is defined by the condition $\cT_X(S^2) =\bC$ (triviality of the second center).
 For $X\in \fus$, this agrees with indecomposability of the fusion category; moreover, every object in $\fus$ is a direct sum of simples.
 This generalizes to fusion categories over an invertible object $T\in \braid$; in fact, simplicity is detected by forgetting the $T$-action, because a splitting of the fusion category decomposes its Drinfeld center accordingly.
 This settles the direct sum decomposition into simples also for the new components of $\mrE \fus$. \end{remark}

 \begin{remark}[`Fake fusion' calculus] A simple object $X\in\mrE\fus$ with center $T:=\mathrm{End}(\mathrm{Id}_X)$ lies in the $\mrE\fus$-component $\fus_T$, where it is represented by $T\otimes U^{\otimes k}$, where $T$ is viewed as fusion category over $T$, and the $U$-cofactor modifies the symmetry as explained in Remark~\ref{projsym}.
 We have a natural isomorphism of \emph{algebra objects in $\fus$} (with the $U$-cofactors cancelling out)